10 Ways to Help Your Softball Athlete Reset After Mistakes

 “You played terribly today” lands very differently than “That was a tough game.”
 One is a statement about who she is.
 The other is a statement about what happened.

-When an athlete believes her value as a person rises and falls with her stats, she starts playing scared.
+When an athlete believes her value as a person rises and falls with her stats, she plays scared.
 She avoids risks.
 She hesitates.
-She internalizes that the possibility of failure and failing means she's not good enough.
+She internalizes that failing means she's not good enough.
 That's a heavy burden to carry to the plate.

 Be intentional about your language.
-Separate coaching conversations from how you express love and pride in who she is as a person.
-She needs to know, clearly and consistently, that your opinion of her doesn't change based on what she does or doesn't do on the field.
+She needs to know that your opinion of her doesn't change based on what she does or doesn't do on the field.

-Her effort, her character, her willingness to keep going define her.
+Her effort, her character, and her willingness to keep going define her.
 The scorebook doesn't.

 7. Avoid Replaying the Mistake

-Give her a buffer.
-Let her decompress.
-A good rule of thumb: if she brings it up after the game, engage with it honestly.
+Give her some space to decompress.
+A good rule is if she brings it up after the game, engage honestly.
 If she's quiet, give her space.
 A productive review can happen the next day with fresh eyes, lower emotions, and a better chance of actually leading somewhere useful.

 8. Model a Growth Mindset